zzpxyx/blog/src/posts/switching-to-arch-linux-tex-live.md

 I'm still a newbie for TeX Live, so what I did here may not be the best practice.
 After that, the compile worked and generated a PDF file.

 I used [diff-pdf-visually](https://pypi.org/project/diff-pdf-visually/) to compare the two PDF files from the two TeX Live distributions, and the tool reported no visual difference.
 I would take this as a sign of victory.
 If I'm understanding it correctly, I would no long need to upgrade TeX Live like [my previous post](../upgrading-tex-live).

+**Updates on 2023-06-19:** The TeX Live packages on Arch Linux have been [reorganized](https://archlinux.org/news/tex-live-package-reorganization/), and `tllocalmgr` no longer works.
+At this time, I'm using the `tlmgr` fix in the [ArchWiki](https://wiki.archlinux.org/title/TeX_Live#tlmgr) for installing additional packages from CTAN.